-The iShares FactorSelect MSCI Global ETF (ACWF) seeks to track the investment results of an index composed of large- and mid-capitalization developed and emerging market stocks that have favorable exposure to target style factors subject to constraints.
+The iShares Edge MSCI Multifactor Utilities ETF (the "Fund") seeks to track the investment results of an index composed of U.S. large- and mid-capitalization stocks in the utilities sector that have favorable exposure to target style factors subject to constraints.

-The Fund seeks to track the investment results of the MSCI ACWI Diversified Multi-Factor Index (the "Underlying Index"), which has been developed by MSCI Inc. ("MSCI").
-The Underlying Index is designed to select equity securities from MSCI ACWI Index (the "Parent Index") that have high exposure to four investment style factors: value, quality, momentum and low size, while maintaining a level of risk similar to that of the Parent Index.
-The Underlying Index is also constrained in its construction to limit turnover and extreme exposures to particular sectors, countries, component weights or other investment style factors.
+The Fund seeks to track the investment results of the MSCI USA Utilities Diversified Multiple-Factor Capped Index ("Underlying Index"), which has been developed by MSCI Inc. (the "Index Provider" or "MSCI").
+The Underlying Index is designed to select equity securities from the MSCI USA Utilities Index (the "Parent Index") that have high exposure to four investment style factors: value, quality, momentum and low size, while maintaining a level of risk similar to that of the Parent Index.
+The Underlying Index is also constrained in its construction to limit turnover and has a capping methodology applied to issuer weights so that no single issuer of a component exceeds 25% of the Underlying Index.

-MSCI, in selecting equity securities from the Parent Index, assigns a composite score for a security through a proprietary model based on four equally-weighted investment style factors: the value score is derived from a company's valuation ratios (e.g., forward share price to earnings, share price to book value and enterprise value to operating cash flow); the quality score is calculated from a company's underlying metrics (e.g., return-on-equity, debt-to-equity and earnings variability); the momentum score is calculated through a global equity model, which aims to measure a security's sustained relative performance against the global market over a two-year period and against other securities based in the same country over the previous six and 12 months (with a one month lag); and the low size score is derived from a global equity model that seeks to measure the market capitalization of a company as compared to other companies based in the same country.
+MSCI, in selecting equity securities from the Parent Index, assigns a composite score for a security through a proprietary model based on four equally-weighted investment style factors: the value score is derived from a company's valuation ratios (e.g., forward share price to earnings, share price to book value and enterprise value to operating cash flow); the quality score is calculated from a company's underlying metrics (e.g., return-on- equity, debt-to-equity and earnings variability); the momentum score is calculated through a global equity model, which aims to measure a security's sustained relative performance against the global market over a two-year period and against other securities based in the same country over the previous six and 12 months (with a one month lag); and the low size score is derived from a global equity model that seeks to measure the market capitalization of a company as compared to other companies based in the same country.